 - Further slow the pace by zooming up close, or with a moment of quiet.

-If you enjoyed this blog, you might be interested in the forthcoming Halloween episode of World to Write, in which Fiona Blakemore and I discuss the techniques for writing suspense.
-We will also be nominating our favourite suspense novels.
+If you enjoyed this blog, you might be interested in the Halloween episode of World to Write, in which Fiona Blakemore and I discuss the techniques for writing suspense.
+We are joined by writer friends to nominate our favourite suspense novels.

 Irvine, Ian 41 Ways to Create Suspense